NeuraCerebra-AI/Ultimate-Debugger-Prompt-for-Claude-3/README.md

 ## Code Block Format

 When attaching project files to the debugging prompt, just rename 'YOUR_FILE_1.py' and so forth with your file name.
 You must have one for every file.

-A tip would be to take a screenshot or screenshots of your entire repository folder and tell ChatGPT or another conversation of Claude to :
+PRO TOP: Take a screenshot or screenshots of your entire repository folder and use the following prompt in ChatGPT or another conversation of Claude to automate the file's XML tag naming:

-Example of real file input
+Example of real file names to be used in master prompt
 ```
 <attached_project_code>